Iperez-ot-latam/FortifyScripts/FortifySSC/DockerRegistryContainer/README.md

 The **Private Docker Registry Container** provides a self-hosted, secured Docker Registry used to:

-* Stores Fortify SSC, ScanCentral, and related Docker images privately.
+* Store Fortify SSC, ScanCentral, and related Docker images privately.
-* Authenticates users via the `auth/` configuration (Basic one).
+* Authenticate users via the `auth/` configuration (Basic one).
-* Serves the registry and its UI over HTTPS using the `certificates/` and `registry_ui_https_config/` directories.
+* Serve the registry and its UI over HTTPS using the `certificates/` and `registry_ui_https_config/` directories.
 * Automate the Docker Registry containers/images management (build and destroy) using the scripts in `docker_management_scripts/` directory.

 ---